xlab-si/xopera-opera/README.md

 `opera` implements the TOSCA standard with [Ansible] automation tool where Ansible playbooks can be used as orchestration actuators within the TOSCA interface operations.

+*We are currently testing experimental support for [TOSCA Version 2.0], which will become the main version after TOSCA 2.0 is released.*

 ## Prerequisites
 `opera` requires Python 3 and a virtual environment.
 In a typical modern Linux environment, we should already be set.